100 Years of ‘The Great Gatsby’

 Here's what else you need to know today.

-In a major announcement on Thursday, French French President Emmanuel Macron said that France would recognize Palestine as a state, making it the first member of the group of seven industrialized nations to do so.
+In a major announcement on Thursday, French President Emmanuel Macron said that France would recognize Palestine as a state, making it the first member of the group of seven industrialized nations to do so.

 French officials believe that recognizing Palestine as a state now is necessary to give it equal status to Israel as the two sides negotiate the end of their deadly conflict in Gaza.

-But the decision puts France at odds with the United States
+But the decision puts France at odds with the United States.

 And